Loadout

-Loadout was a free-to-play multiplayer third-person shooter game developed by Edge of Reality, originally released on Steam for Microsoft Windows, then co-published as a special PlayStation 4 version with P-40 Online Entertainment.
+Loadout was a free-to-play multiplayer third-person shooter developed by Edge of Reality.
+It was released on Steam for Microsoft Windows, then co-published as a special PlayStation 4 version with P-40 Online Entertainment.
 Loadout focused on arcade-style multiplayer firefights across a variety of modes and used exaggerated cartoon gore.
 Players could alter the appearance of their in-game avatar, as well as the properties of their weapons using in-game currency.

 Edge of Reality has since discontinued development of the game.
-On January 23 of 2018, CE-Asia (in collaboration with P-40) published the game on PlayStation 4 in several Asian countries as a paid "Premium Edition".
+On January 23, 2018, CE-Asia (in collaboration with P-40) published the game on PlayStation 4 in several Asian countries as a paid "Premium Edition".
 Other game servers were closed on May 24, 2018, due to the inability to comply with the onset of the European Union's General Data Protection Regulation.
 On September 26, 2020, Loadout Premium's servers were shut down due to inability to afford the server cost, leaving no servers of the game available.
 However, a fan project is currently attempting to revive the game.